XinfeiW/re/app.md

 |---|---|---|---|
 | MT30 | 89.33 | 89.67 | 88.67 |

-*Table: Ablation on ϵ threshold in ARATC.*
+*Table 2: Ablation on ϵ threshold in ARATC.*

 ---